jadecobra/python_tdd_exercises/source/functions/functions.rst

   the terminal shows this test also passes

-  I defined 2 functions with different statements in their body but they both return the same result, because "in Python all functions return :ref:`None` by default, like the function has an invisible line that says ``return None``"
+* I defined 2 functions with different statements in their body but they both return the same result, because "in Python all functions return :ref:`None` by default, like the function has an invisible line that says ``return None``"

-* red: make it fail

-  I add one more test to the ``TestFunctions`` class in ``test_functions.py`` to help drive home the point
+*  I add one more test to the ``TestFunctions`` class in ``test_functions.py`` to help drive home the point

   .. code-block:: python